cirruslabs/orchard/README.md

 orchard ssh vm ventura-base
 ```

-You can specify the `--username` and `--passowrd` flags to specify the username/password pair to SSH.
+You can specify the `--username` and `--password` flags to specify the username/password pair to SSH.
 By default, `admin`/`admin` is used.

 Similar to `ssh` command, you can use `vnc` command to open Screen Sharing into a remote VM: